Celebrating Multicultural Queensland program

 • Targeted activities that provide benefits for groups of individuals, such as increased community participation, economic independence, inclusion or access to opportunities within the local community.

-Funding outcomes for multicultural projects are expected to be announced by the end of March each year.
+Funding outcomes for multicultural projects are expected to be announced by 31 March each year.
 All applicants will be notified by email of their funding application outcome.

 Who is eligible to apply?

-• have a registered and active Australian Business Number (ABN) or hold an exemption from registration;
+• a registered and active Australian Business Number (ABN)

-• If you are not incorporated or do not have an active ABN, you can ask an eligible organisation to auspice your event or project.
-If successful in receiving funding, the auspicing organisation will be required to enter into a funding agreement, to receive the funds and to submit reports.
+If you are not incorporated or do not have an active ABN, you can ask an eligible organisation to auspice your event or project.
+If successful in receiving funding, the auspicing organisation will enter into a funding agreement, receive the funds and carries the financial risk and legal responsibility for activities of the auspiced organisation.

 How to apply